intel/he-toolkit/he-samples/examples/secure-query/README.md

 ### Custom options

 The sample also supports specifying custom encryption parameters and input options.
-This can be useful to test more secure settings as well as to adjust keylength to support different database files.
+This can be useful to test more secure settings as well as to adjust key length to support different database files.
+The sample uses the default SEAL security level of 128-bits but all security related values should be verified before use in a real application.
 The encryption parameters which can be specified are
  - Poly modulus degree specified as 2^[x]
  - Plain modulus, this must be prime and > than 17